jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 <ins>Improving Star Candidate Selection with Data-Driven Insights</ins>
 * **Prioritize Less Published Sectors:** direct candidate star searches to those sectors with the highest percentage of unpublished stars for the star type of interest to the research team–sector 19 for DWARF stars, and sector 10 for GIANT stars.

-* **Conduct Variable Star Searches in High-Impact Regions:** when seeking additional variable stars from those included in the TESS VSC, conduct searches in regions of TESS data with fewer confirmed variable stars–the northern hemisphere of TESS' field of view.
+* **Conduct Variable Star Searches in High-Impact Regions:** when seeking additional variable stars from those included in the TESS SVC, conduct searches in regions of TESS data with fewer confirmed variable stars–the northern hemisphere of TESS' field of view.

 <ins>Pattern Recognition in Stellar Pulsation Data</ins>